nghiavt2906/Skedulo-Backend-Test-Solution/README.md

 ]
 ```

 The first visited performance could be from Soundgarden or Pearl Jam because they start at the same time with same priority.
-Thus,the optimal schedule could be as follow:
+Thus, the optimal schedule could be as follow:

 ```json
 [